 “Ensure access to affordable, reliable, sustainable and modern energy for all” is the definition of SDG 7 (“Sustainable Development Goals,” n.d.) and it is essential to move forward and change for better countries, communities, economies and of course, the planet.

-Energy is one of the most important challenges that the world faces today to increase income, create more jobs, and take action towards climate change.
+Access to energy is one of the most important needs in the modern world to increase income, create more jobs, and take action towards climate change.

-Having this in mind, even though access to electricity grew 90% in 2019, 759 million people still do not have access to it (Tracking SDG7: The Energy Progress Report, 2021) with 548 million of those in sub-Saharan Africa alone (Mowery, 2021).
+Having this in mind, even though access to electricity grew 90% in 2019, 759 million people still do not have it (Tracking SDG7: The Energy Progress Report, 2021) with 548 million of them living in southern and central Africa (Mowery, 2021).

-In other words, Sub-Saharan Africa is the region with the largest number of unelectrified people in the world, being Nigeria, the Democratic Republic of Congo, and Ethiopia the three countries in which this issue is more widespread (Tracking SDG7: The Energy Progress Report, 2021).
+Southern and central Africa are the regions with the largest number of unelectrified people in the world, being Nigeria, the Democratic Republic of Congo, and Ethiopia the three countries in which this issue is more widespread (Tracking SDG7: The Energy Progress Report, 2021).

 One of the many consequences of the lack of energy is that people spend a lot of time fetching water, gathering tinder and supplies and tending to cookstoves.
 In addition, air pollution delivered from combustible fuel use for household energy caused 4.3 million deaths in 2012, women being most of the victims (Mowery, 2021).